SquareBracketAssociates/101-OOP/Chapters/GettingStarted/GettingStarted.md

 This chapter showed you the key syntactic elements.
 If you want to get a deeper understanding about the syntax please refer to the following mooc videos.
 The Mooc on Pharo is available at [http://mooc.pharo.org](http://mooc.pharo.org).

-The following topics are covered by a dedicated video that is worth watching:
-- Syntax in a nutshell
+The following topics are covered by a dedicated video that is worth watching: Syntax in a nutshell, Understanding messages, Message precedence,  Sequence and cascade, Blocks, Loops, Booleans and collections, Understanding return, Parentheses, Yourself, Variables, Essential collections, and Iterators.
-- Understanding messages
-- Message precedence
-- Sequence and cascade
-- Blocks
-- Loops
-- Booleans and collections
-- Class and Method Definition
--  Understanding return
--  Parentheses
-- Yourself
-- Variables
-- Essential collections
-- Iterators

 ### Conclusion